A blood sample drawn from a vein

 If haptoglobin is decreased without any signs of hemolytic anemia, then it is possible that the liver is not producing adequate amounts of haptoglobin.
 This may be seen with liver disease, although haptoglobin is not typically used to diagnose or monitor liver disease.

 Is there anything else I should know?

-Haptoglobin is considered an "acute-phase" protein; this means that it will be elevated in many inflammatory diseases, such as ulcerative colitis, acute rheumatic disease, heart attack, and severe infection.
-Of a person has one of these conditions, it can complicate the interpretation of the haptoglobin results.
+Haptoglobin is considered an "acute-phase" protein.
+This means that it will be elevated in many inflammatory diseases, such as ulcerative colitis, acute rheumatic disease, heart attack, and severe infection.
+If you have one of these conditions, it can complicate the interpretation of the haptoglobin results.
 Haptoglobin testing is not generally used to help diagnose or monitor these conditions.

 Drugs that can increase haptoglobin levels include androgens and corticosteroids.
 Drugs that can decrease haptoglobin concentrations include isoniazid, quinidine, streptomycin, and birth control pills.

-If haptoglobin levels are decreased, when will they return to normal?
+If my haptoglobin level is low, when will it return to normal?

-It depends on the cause of the decrease.
-If they are due to acute hemolysis, such as may be seen with a transfusion reaction, then they will return to normal once the donor blood has been cleared from the system.
-If they are due to chronic hemolysis, then the concentration should return to normal if and when the underlying condition can be resolved.
-If the underlying condition cannot be resolved or if the decreased concentrations of haptoglobin are due to decreased production due to liver disease, then levels may continue to be lower than normal.
+It depends on the cause of the low level.
+If it is due to acute hemolysis, such as may be seen with a transfusion reaction, then it will return to normal once the reaction resolves.
+If it is due to chronic hemolysis, then the level should return to normal if and when the underlying condition can be resolved.
+If the underlying condition cannot be resolved or if the decreased level of haptoglobin is due to decreased production due to liver disease, then the level may continue to be lower than normal.